-There are a lot of blind users on Masto and the Fedi who use screen readers to convert text into audio.
-There are five easy things non-blind people can do to help screen readers make a lot more sense of what they’ve posted:
+There are a lot of people on Mastodon and the Fediverse who use screen readers to convert text into audio, including blind people, partially sighted people and those with many other disabilities.
+There are five easy things abled people can do to help screen readers work better with what they’ve posted:

 - When posting an image or video, click on the “edit” or “caption” button (or write directly on top of the image on some apps) and then add a text description of what is visible.
 Read it to yourself afterwards, and see if you are able to imagine the important parts of the picture from what you have written.
 When you’ve finished, remember to click the “Apply” button if if necessary.

 - When posting hashtags, use CamelCase (where each word begins with a capital letter), for example #DogsOfMastodon instead of #dogsofmastodon.
 The capital letters allow screen reader apps to separate the words correctly and read the hashtag out loud properly.